google/fhir-gateway/README.md

   export GOOGLE_APPLICATION_CREDENTIALS="PATH_TO_THE_JSON_KEY_FILE"
   ```

-Once you have set all the above, you can run the FHIR Gateway server.
+Once you have set all the above, you can run the FHIR Info Gateway server.
 By default, the
 server uses [Apache Tomcat](https://tomcat.apache.org/) through
 [Spring Boot](https://spring.io/projects/spring-boot) and the usual
 configuration parameters apply, e.g., to run on port 8081: